Frequently Asked Homeschool Questions

 3. When the print window opens, change the printer destination to “Save as PDF.”

-4. Save the file into your child’s course folder on your computer.
+4. Save the file into your child’s course folder on the computer.

 Each activity is already named in a way that keeps them organized by assignment order, making it easy to track progress and maintain neat records.